Independent State of Croatia: Military

 The Air Force of the Independent State of Croatia provided some level of air support (attack, fighter and transport) right up until May 1945, encountering and sometimes defeating opposing aircraft from the British Royal Air Force, United States Air Force and the Soviet Air Force.
-The final deliveries of up-to-date German Messerschmitt 109G and K fighter aircraft were still taking place in April 1945.
+The final deliveries of up-to-date German Messerschmitt Bf 109G and K fighter aircraft were still taking place in April 1945.
 By the end of March 1945, it was obvious to the Croatian Army Command that, although the front remained intact, they would eventually be defeated by sheer lack of ammunition.
 For this reason, the decision was made to retreat into Austria, in order to surrender to the British forces advancing north from Italy.
 The German Army was in the process of disintegration and the supply system lay in ruins.
+However, the British, not having resources to accommodate non-German POWs, forced them to surrender to the Yugoslav Partisans.
+About 120,000 NDH troops surrendered that way, and about half of these were killed shortly afterward (see Bleiburg repatriations).